leopard-ai/betty/docs/quickstart/concept_mlo.rst

 [`Liu et al. (DARTS) <https://arxiv.org/abs/1806.09055>`_], and reinforcement learning (RL) [`Konda et al. (Actor-Critic)
 <https://proceedings.neurips.cc/paper/1999/file/6449f44a102fde848669bdd9eb6b76fa-Paper.pdf>`_].
-Expecially, all above problems can be formulated as bilevel optimization, the simplest case of multilevel optimization with two-level hierarchy.
+In particular, each of these problems can be formulated as bilevel optimization, the simplest case of multilevel optimization with a two-level hierarchy.
 To better understand the concept of multilevel optimization, we illustrate how each of these problems can be formulated under the above mathematical notation and framework.

 +---------------+---------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------+
 |               |                                          Level 2 (Upper)                                          |                                         Level 1 (Lower)                                        |